2024 Youth Resident Advisor/Group Leader

 - Good decision makers, able to establish and change priorities according to needs of participants/program;

 - Possess prior peer leadership experience and enjoy spending time with high school students;

-- Excellent written and oral communication skills and a high level of social and emotional intelligence;
+- Excellent communication skills and a high level of social and emotional intelligence;

 - Have a passion for tech and gender empowerment and come from a wide variety of backgrounds (You do not need to have a STEM or tech background to be a great addition to the team);

-- Willing to put their students’ learning and development ahead of their own experience;
+- Willing to put their participants’ learning and development ahead of their own experience;

 - Willing to work in an intensive, cross-cultural environment with limited personal time;